Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Just found out I'm actually dead inside a living body.
 Like if you're a transexistential too.
 - English class is like a conspiracy theory class because they will find meaning in absolutely anything.
 - If light travels faster than sound, then why can I hear my girlfriend bitching at me before I see what I've done wrong.
-- Whenever I feel the need to exercise, I lie down until it goes away.
+- Whenever I feel the need to exercise, I lie down until it goes away. - **Reddit**
 - Anyone going slower than you is an idiot and anyone going faster than you is a maniac.
 - You'll never get her if you just keep staring at her Facebook page.
-- From a female friend who went to an engineering school: "The odds are good, but the goods are odd."
+- From a female friend who went to an engineering school: "The odds are good, but the goods are odd." - **Reddit**
-- Watching a graduation ceremony is like sitting through a movie thats entirely end credits.
+- Watching a graduation ceremony is like sitting through a movie thats entirely end credits. - **Reddit**
 - A girl says "Taken but not appreciated" in response to being given some advice about something.
 Someone responds with "I didn't ask for the title of your autobiography".
 - Suppose we've chosen the wrong god.
 Every time we go to church we're just making him madder and madder. - **Homer J. Simpson**
 - Those people who think they know everything are a great annoyance to those of us who do.
 - Why do I need to fight a depressed dude when I can just wait.
 - The story so far: In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move. - **The Hitchhiker's Guide to the Galaxy**
 - Now they pass it by Congress who will carefully evaluate the plan and eventually come to the conclusion that sending people in rockets to other planets is a waste of money better spend on sending rockets into people on this planet.
+- Before you embark on a journey of revenge, dig two graves.

 ## Money